ryanwang520/api-docs/source/includes/_integrations.md

     ![Send to I360](images/i360/user_site_push_items.png)

 - **How It Works**:
   ArcSite gathers relevant Sales and Line Item data, such as taxes and custom items, and pushes them to I360.
-It also updates the I360 Appointment status to "Sold."
+It also updates the I360 Appointment status to **`Sold`**.

 - **How to Verify**:
   Check the Sales and Line Items in the corresponding I360 Appointment to confirm the sync.